North West 200: The course

+Peter Hickman holds the outright lap record for the circuit configuration with four chicanes, set during the 2022 Superbike event, at 124.799 mi/h.

 In 2004, Michael Rutter became the first rider to record a top speed in excess of 200 mi/h on the course.
 During Tuesday's practice at the 2012 event Martin Jessopp set a new fastest speed trap time, reaching 208 mi/h on the approach to University Corner.

+Controversies

+In 2022, Richard Cooper won two Supertwin races but was disqualified after scrutineers found a fairing bracket to be non-standard and deemed it to be a breach of regulations.
+The team's appeal was successful and in November 2023 Cooper was re-instated as winner of both legs, with prize monies awarded retrospectively.
+Prior to the announcement, Cooper had won both legs at the same event in May, tallying his wins to four.

+In 2023, Faye Ho's FHO team riders Peter Hickman and Josh Brookes were disqualified immediately before the start of the Superstock class for using standard wheels on the road-bike based M1000 RRs.
+Regulations stated the standard carbon fibre road wheels were not allowed, even though the team had raced with them in previous years and successfully completed 2023 scrutineering and practice.
+As non-standard wheels are not allowed, the team could not use race-specification metal wheels as fitted to the Superbike class machines, so Ho withdrew the team as a protest, with no more classes entered.

 Deaths at the event

 The first recorded death at the event was Norman Wainwright who was killed in 1939.

 1979

 Black Saturday as it is known, is regarded as the darkest day in the event's history after crashes claimed the lives of three riders, Tom Herron, Brian Hamilton and Frank Kennedy who died months later from his injuries.

 Robert Dunlop

 Robert Dunlop died on 15 May 2008 while practising in the 250cc class.
 The incident occurred as he was approaching Mather's Cross during the 125/250/400cc practice session.
 It is understood his bike seized and Robert was thrown over his handlebars at approximately 160 mph.
 Fellow rider Darren Burns was following immediately behind and collided with Robert, suffering a broken leg and suspected concussion.
 Robert suffered severe chest injuries and died in hospital shortly afterwards.